sjayawardena/p4-baby-tracker/README.md

 The site's minimal JavaScript files passed through [JS Hint](https://jshint.com/) validator service successfully.
 These files are:

-- add_feed.js in the 'static/js' file in the root diretory
+- add_feed.js in the 'static/js' file in the root directory

 ![add_feed.js validated screenshot](static/images/readme/add-feed-js-validated-screenshot.png)

-- edit_feed.js in the 'static/js' file in the root diretory
+- edit_feed.js in the 'static/js' file in the root directory

 ### CSS

-The contents of the site's base.css file in the 'static/css' folder of the root directory has passed through the [W3C validation](https://validator.w3.org/) process.
+The contents of the site's base.css file in the 'static/css' folder of the root directory have passed through the [W3C validation](https://validator.w3.org/) process.

 ![CSS validates screenshot](static/images/readme/p4-css-validated-screenshot.png)